-- 4.1 Any matter raised under this policy and procedure will be investigated thoroughly, promptly and confidentially.
-Whilst the school will aim to keep the employee informed of the progress of the investigation and likely timescales sometimes the requirement for confidentiality will prevent full information about the investigation and any consequential disciplinary action from being disclosed - 4.2 No employee will be victimised for raising a matter under this policy.
-This means that the continued employment and opportunities for future promotion or training of the employee will not be prejudiced because he/she has raised a legitimate concern - 4.3 Victimisation of a worker for raising a qualified disclosure will be a disciplinary offence - 4.4 If misconduct is discovered as a result of any investigation under this policy the matter will be considered under the school's disciplinary procedure, in addition to any appropriate external measures
+- 4.1 Any matter raised under this policy and procedure will be investigated thoroughly, promptly, and confidentially.
+Whilst the school will aim to keep the employee informed of the progress of the investigation and likely timescales sometimes the requirement for confidentiality will prevent full information about the investigation and any consequential disciplinary action from being disclosed - This policy has been written to take account of the Public Interest Disclosure Act 1998 and other relevant legislations, which protects workers making disclosures. - 4.2 No employee will be victimised for raising a matter under this policy.
+This means that the continued employment and opportunities for future promotion or training of the employee will not be prejudiced because he/she has raised a legitimate concern - 4.3 Victimisation of a worker for raising a qualified disclosure will be a disciplinary offence